LawnGnome/niri-taskbar/README.md

 This provides a [Waybar][waybar] taskbar for [Niri][niri].

-The main shift from the builtin `wlr/taskbar` module is that windows are always ordered by workspace index, then window ID (which essentially means that the windows are ordered by creation time, at least as of Waybar 0.12.0).
+The main shift from the builtin `wlr/taskbar` module is that windows are always ordered by workspace index, then position (as of Niri 25.08), then window ID (which essentially means that the windows are ordered by creation time, at least as of Waybar 0.12.0).

 ![Example screenshot](images/screenshot.png)